-- 1. use not less than 20 percent of Title IV, Part A funds to support one or more safe and healthy student activities; - 2. use not less than 20 percent of Title IV, Part A funds to support one or more well-rounded education activities; - 3. use a portion of Title IV, Part A funds to support one or more effective use of technology activities; and a) 15 percent max cap on effective use of technology for purchasing technology infrastructure.
+- 1. use not less than 20 percent of Title IV, Part A funds to support one or more safe and healthy student activities; - 2. use not less than 20 percent of Title IV, Part A funds to support one or more well-rounded education activities; - use a portion of Title IV, Part A funds to support one or more effective use of technology activities; and a) 15 percent max cap on effective use of technology for purchasing technology infrastructure.

-Through the Title IV, Part A, Student Support and Academic Enrichment (SSAE) Grant funding, LMSV will focus primarily on addressing priority (c), supporting safe and healthy students.
-This priority was identified as the greatest need by our educational partners.
+Through the Title IV, Part A, Student Support and Academic Enrichment (SSAE) Grant funding, LMSV focuses primarily on addressing priority (c), supporting safe and healthy students.
+This priority has been identified as the greatest need by our educational partners.
 LMSV has several mechanisms through which input is sought from educational partners on an ongoing basis.
-Input was provided at employee and parent advisory groups (DPAC, DSC, CSC, PTA, etc.) regarding the needs at their sites/departments; parent survey data was reviewed and input was provided through an employee survey.
-As we survey our educational partners, the overwhelming theme continues to be social-emotional/mental health for students, including support for student behavior/student safety.
+Input was provided at employee and parent advisory groups (DPAC, DSC, CSC, PTA, etc.) regarding the needs at their sites/departments, parent/staff survey data was reviewed, and input was provided by our employee associations as part of our interest-based collective bargaining process.
+The overwhelming theme from our educational partner input continues to be social-emotional/mental health for students, including support for student behavior/student safety.
 There is an increased need for mental health supports for students at all grades and ages, a need to better support students who demonstrate behavior challenges (through access to a well-rounded, social and emotional learning foundation) and a need to be more responsive to behaviors (through alternatives to suspension and opportunities to build staff/students' skills for responding to behavior escalations).